Payment method:Cash, Paypal, Credit card

 Please purchase your tickets to the Coliseum in advance as instructed in your Confirmation Email after you book your tour with us online, and be sure to elect to print your vouchers at home and bring them with you in order to avoid long ticket lines.
 The vouchers are required to be converted into tickets.

 * If Admission Tickets to the Colosseum sell out at the time slots suitable for your tour, you may SKIP visiting inside the Colosseum and enjoy other sites instead.

-* Colosseum visits are not possible on 1st Sunday of Each Month due to "Free Entry Sunday" without skip the line tickets available to avoid huge entry lines and wait times.
+* Colosseum visits are not possible on the 1st Sunday of Each Month due to "Free Entry Sunday" without skip the line tickets available to avoid huge entry lines and wait times.
 Colosseum can be viewed from the outside from the Colosseum Squre, and the visit can be replaced with other fabulous sites in Rome.

-*** Colosseum has put in place a security checkpoint which has resulted in a wait line.
+*** Colosseum has put in place a security checkpoint which has resulted in a waiting line.

 This mandatory checkpoint is required of all visitors, including ticket holders.

 This Vacanze Romane Tour provides an English-speaking Driver who is NOT a Licensed Tour Guide.
 Your driver will be happy to provide general touristic information while at the vehicle, but will not be able to accompany you to sightsee away from the vehicle.

-* Italy has strict laws and regulations aimed to protect official licensed guides that makes it unlawful for Drivers to act as tour guides or accompany guests to sightsee on foot away from the vehicle.
+* Italy has strict laws and regulations aimed to protect official licensed guides that make it unlawful for Drivers to act as tour guides or accompany guests to sightsee on foot away from the vehicle.
 In order for us to comply with Italy’s laws, Drivers are required to remain with the vehicle while guests sightsee away from the vehicle.

 * On this Vacanze Romane / Roman Holiday Tour by car, you will SELF TOUR (unaccompanied by your driver) when away from the vehicle.